 The interviewer will also note how comfortable you appear answering personal questions like this one.

 We cannot state how important it is to be able to look the interviewers in the eyes and be as natural and positive as possible.

-We will provide several good answers that you can use as guidance, but still, it’s up to you to figure out which approach fits you best.
+We will provide several good answers that you can use as guidance, but it’s up to you to determine which approach fits you best.

-Make sure to do your due diligence that will help you better understand the employer, their goals and be clear about what the organization expects from you as a future employee.
+Make sure to do your due diligence to help you better understand the employer and their goals and be clear about what the organization expects from you as a future employee.

 After putting this on the side, let’s start with the answers.

 Emphasize your excellent interpersonal skills and ability to win clients over through genuine interest in helping their business by offering solutions to their problems or weaknesses.